Handling highly correlated genes in prediction analysis of genomic studies: Simulation Study

-Soneson and Robinson \cite{Soneson:2018df} developed Conquer, a collection of consistently processed benchmark datasets.
-They used $9$ benchmark scRNA-seq datasets to evaluate $36$ popular Differential Expression (DE) analysis methods in the literature, which comprise $6$ full-length scRNA-seq studies and $3$ UMI scRNA-seq studies.
-Since their simulation study did not use UMI data, we also only consider the $6$ full-length scRNA-seq data sets in our simulation, which are GSE74596 \cite{Engel:2016gc}, GSE63818-GPL16791 \cite{Guo:2015ff}, GSE60749-GPL13112 \cite{Kumar:2014kv}, GSE48968-GPL13112 \cite{Shalek:2014eya}, GSE45719 \cite{Deng:2014hd}, and EMTAB2805 \cite{Buettner:2015hp}.
-In our prediction analysis, we consider two groups of cells, and the group membership as the binary cell phenotype to be predicted.
-The groups in each benchmark data are defined exactly the same as what is used for evaluation of DE analysis by \cite{Soneson:2018df}, which are provided in their Supplementary Table 1.
+Soneson and Robinson \cite{Soneson:2018df} developed Conquer, a collection of consistently processed scRNA-seq benchmark datasets.
+They conducted a simulation study based on $6$ real datasets, i.e. GSE74596 \cite{Engel:2016gc}, GSE63818-GPL16791 \cite{Guo:2015ff}, GSE60749-GPL13112 \cite{Kumar:2014kv}, GSE48968-GPL13112 \cite{Shalek:2014eya}, GSE45719 \cite{Deng:2014hd}, and EMTAB2805 \cite{Buettner:2015hp}.
+In our work, we use the same genomic datasets to evaluate the performance of prediction analysis.
+We consider the binary cell phenotype as the outcome, which is defined the same as given the Supplementary Table 1 of Soneson and Robinson's paper \cite{Soneson:2018df}, which was used to compare the performance of $36$ DE methods.

-\textbf{The simulation model:} To generate synthetic data sets, the Conquer study assumed gene expression levels follow a distribution.
-They learned the parameters of the assumed distribution of each gene from benchmark scRNA-seq data sets, and used the learned distributions as their simulation model to simulate expression levels of each gene.
-If their distribution assumption is correct, such simulation strategy ensures the simulated data are similar to the real scRNA-seq data.
-However, the assumed distribution could be an over simplified version of the true distribution, which makes the simulated data less realistic.
-In addition, simulating individual genes one-by-one cannot well capture the correlation structure of genes in the real data.
-Therefore, in our simulation study, we use the $6$ real genomic data sets and only simulate the cell phenotypes (i.e. binary group membership) from a logistic regression model
+\textbf{The simulation model} In the Conquer study, they generated synthetic genomic datasets to evaluate the performance of DE methods, whose reliability depends on the agreement between the assumed distributions and the underlying truth.
+Comparatively, our goal is to improve prediction and ability in feature gene selection.
+So we use those real-world genomic data, particularly the $6$ full-length data, to retain the natural complex structure among genes and only simulate the cell phenotypes (i.e. binary group memberships) from a logistic regression model

 where $i$ is the index of genes, $j$ is the index of cells, $y_j$ is the group membership indicator of the $j$-th cell, $x_{ji}$ is the expression level (transcripts per million) of the $i$-th gene of the $j$-th cell, and $\beta_i$ is the effect size (or coefficient) of the $i$-th gene with $i = 1, 2, \cdots, p$ and $j = 1, 2, \cdots, n$.